Lauren Jenkins: 1991–2012: Early life and career beginnings

 Lauren Elizabeth Jenkins was born on September 16, 1991, in Arlington, Texas, and raised in South Carolina.
-She has a younger sister which she considers one of her role models.
+She has a younger sister whom she considers one of her role models.
 When Jenkins was six years old, her father took her to her first concert and around the age of eight, she began writing songs.
 As a child, she often attended concerts with her father.
 Jenkins stated that her musical inspirations include "acts like Tom Petty and The Allman Brothers Band".
 During high school, she was a competitive swimmer and participated in the AAU Junior Olympic Games.
 At age 15, Jenkins bought a car and an acoustic guitar and moved to Memphis, Tennessee.
 Jenkins also briefly resided in Charleston, South Carolina, and Charlotte, North Carolina.
 She began homeschooling so she could travel and pursue a career in music.
 Around that time, she earned money from modeling for Mello Yello and Coca-Cola, and co-hosting Jerry Lawler's wrestling television show Jerry Lawler's Memphis Wrestling.
 Jenkins sang in nightclubs using a fake identity document on the East Coast following her relocation to Memphis.
 She also attended open mic nights and sought out coffee shops and airports where she could perform throughout North Carolina.
 Jenkins left Memphis and moved to New York City to follow her acting career "more seriously".
 After performing regularly in the latter city, Jenkins would settle there to attend the William Esper Studio school for acting.
 While splitting her time between New York City and Los Angeles, Jenkins worked on the set of Cigarette Girl (2009) and starred as a bartender in both N-Secure (2010) and Tough Trade (2010).
 In 2012, she played Trey Campbell in the mystery drama film Deadline (2012).
 It received generally negative reviews from film critics.